 The Commonwealth Honors College Residential Community (CHCRC) provides a living and working environment for the UMass Honors Program.
 The project combines academic and residential components to create a true living and learning community.
 The CHCRC is the largest capital project in campus history, and considered one of the best public university complexes of its kind in the nation.

 The new team facility includes adequate space for home team lockers, weight training, team meetings, coaching staff, and equipment storage.
 The old press box was demolished and replaced with the Martin and Richard Jacobson Press & Skybox Complex to support critical broadcast, media, hospitality, and game-day operational needs.

 The renovations to Furcolo Hall and former Marks Meadow Elementary School bring together students, staff, and faculty members of the College of Education to form one college, one building, and one learning community.
 The revitalized spaces promote a highly collaborative environment, enriching teaching and research for students and staff across several different departments.

-The George N. Parks Minutemen Marching Band Building is a permanent home for “The Pride and Class of New England.”
-The facility consolidates all of the needs of the marching band in one location and celebrates the legacy of the late George N. Parks, who directed the Minutemen Marching Band for over 30 years.
+The George N. Parks Minuteman Marching Band Building is a permanent home for “The Pride and Class of New England.”
+The facility consolidates all of the needs of the marching band in one location and celebrates the legacy of the late George N. Parks, who directed the Minuteman Marching Band for over 30 years.